• Skip to primary navigation

 Supplies to Sew the Christmas Paper Pieced Quilting Patterns

 Here are the supplies you'll need to sew up these adorable Christmas FPP blocks.
-Click on the links below to shop all of the supplies on JOANN.
+Click on the links below to shop all of the supplies.

 Click Here to Download the FREE Paper Pieced Quilting Patterns